lance-kluge/NFLGameML/README.md

 ## SECOND MODEL

-The second model I started to dabble with diff columns instead of home and away columns.
+The second model I started to dabble with difference columns instead of home and away columns.
 I wanted to see if one team had a significant advantage over the other team in terms of a certain given category.
+These ended up being calculated by matching each home team stat with the same away team stat (ex: pass_yards_home and pass_yards_away).

+These diff columns are then ```df[diff_stat] = df[home_team_stat] - df[away_team_stat]```

 - Accuracy: **~62%**